 Clothing

 Keeping our bodies safe from the elements is our priority.
-Looking cute and stylish may run a close second, so let’s make sure we include all the things to make that happen.
+Looking cute and stylish may run a close second, so let’s ensure we include everything to make that happen.

 - Adult clothing